-MODERN LANGUAGES AND CULTURES
+MODERN LANGUAGES AND CULTURES CURRICULUM

 The Department of Modern Languages and Cultures offers an interdisciplinary major that requires in-depth study of a foreign language and emphasizes work in literatures, history, and political science.
 Students of Modern Languages and Cultures thus take a variety of courses aimed toward acquiring knowledge not only of a foreign language, but also of the literature, culture, history, economics, and politics of the country or area where the foreign language they are studying is the major tongue.
-Since the curriculum allows for 21 hours of unrestricted electives, the department encourages cadets to double major or to minor in another curriculum or to study other foreign languages (a minimum of two years study of each language).
+Since the curriculum allows for 18 hours of unrestricted electives, the department encourages cadets to double major or to minor in another curriculum or to study other foreign languages (a minimum of two years study of each language).
+The Modern Language and Cultures Department does not accept transfer credit of internet-based or distance learning courses at any level.

 The curriculum is designed to provide a student with skills to function effectively on a shrinking planet.
 The countries and geographical areas that combine to shape the modern world, while becoming increasingly interconnected and geographically accessible, nevertheless remain far apart in their linguistic, cultural, economic, and political systems.
 The Modern Languages and Cultures curriculum enhances an understanding of global issues and fosters in-depth knowledge of a country or area.
-Graduates of the curriculum should thus be wellprepared to pursue advanced study in a variety of fields or to find positions in teaching, the armed forces, government, the foreign service, or in multinational firms.
+Graduates of the curriculum should thus be well-prepared to pursue advanced study in a variety of fields or to find positions in teaching, the armed forces, government, the foreign service, or in multinational firms.
 The curriculum of Modern Languages and Cultures lays the groundwork for an individual to assume a leadership role in an increasingly internationalized world.